Skip to content

 4. Uninstall the software

 Uninstalling software that has been impacted by a vulnerability is an obvious solution, though not feasible in many situations.
 Organizations aren't in the habit of installing unnecessary software.
-I think you'll find that most users are unwilling to let go of applications they depend on to get their jobs done.
+I think you'll find that most users are unwilling to let go of apps they depend on to get their jobs done.

 What option should you use when a vulnerability is discovered?

 Determining how to handle a vulnerable application on your network isn't always easy, but there's really no right or wrong answer.
 It all depends on your network and your organization's needs.
-Here are some guidelines.
+But in most cases, you'll want to try to either roll back the software or implement a workaround.

-In most cases, you'll want to try to either roll back the software or implement a workaround.
 Rolling back software often has the least negative impact on an environment.
-Keep in mind that this option may delay the adoption of new features and security fixes, so you must consider those things compared to the severity of the vulnerability.
+Keep in mind that the rollback option may delay the adoption of new features and security fixes, so you must consider those things compared to the severity of the vulnerability.

 Implementing a workaround is also a good option if one is available.
 Some workarounds are easy to implement and won't impact usage.
 However, some can be difficult to implement or require that you modify features or settings, which would negatively impact the usefulness of an application.